MicrosoftDocs/windows-powershell-docs/docset/windows/dnsserver/Export-DnsServerZone.md

 ### -FileName
 Specifies a name for the export file.
-You can include a file path.
+You CANNOT include a file path. the file will be exported to the SYSTEM32 DNS Folder

 ```yaml
 Type: String